Shubham-Bhoite/Maven-Guide/README.md

 - Download the latest binary zip archive or tar.gz file.

 2.Extract the Archive:
-- Extract the downloaded archive to a directory of your choice (e.g., C:\\Program Files\\Apache\\maven on Windows or /usr/local/apache-maven on macOS/Linux).
+- Extract the downloaded archive to a directory of your choice (e.g. C:\\Program Files\\Apache\\maven on Windows or /usr/local/apache-maven on macOS/Linux).

 3.Set Environment Variables:
 - Windows: